equinox-project/equinox-js/docs/docs/core-concepts/caching.md

 const strategy = CachingStrategy.NoCache()
 ```

 No caching is applied.
-This necessitates a fresh load of the entire stream for every interaction with the
+This triggers a fresh load of the entire stream for every interaction with the
 store.

 ## `Cache(cache, ?prefix)`